May 6th, We flew from Taipei to Tokyo.

 12:05 AM We left Taiwan to Narita.

-During cycling on roads, I could feel safer than in Japan because most roads have bike lanes fo scooter and bicycles.
+During cycling on roads, I felt safer than in Japan because most roads have bike lanes fo scooter and bicycles.
 (However I hadn’t rode in Taipei City.
 It looked scarcely…) I hadn’t met many cyclists especially tourers.
 Most of all cyclists rode on road bikes without paneer bags.
 I think it is common phenomena in the world.

 I think Taiwan is one of the safest regions in the world.
 Especially in rural areas.

-Bus is also convince but it is hard to find timetables on website in English.
+Buses are also convince but it is hard to find timetables on website in English.

 I love especially eating at local restaurants.
 The prices were very low.
 I couldn’t understand the menu, but everything was delicious.